 - E-Money Institutions

 - Certain firms authorised by us as a consumer credit firm who carry out MSB activity (outlined below).
-This only apples to firms whose business model falls within the definition of an ‘exempt money service business’ in Regulation 7(5) of the MLRs.
+This only applies to firms whose business model falls within the definition of an ‘exempt money service business’ in Regulation 7(5) of the MLRs.

 - Authorised Professional Firms.
 Such firms are supervised for AML compliance by their relevant professional firm.